huggingface/blog/pretraining-bert.md

 ```

-We can start our training with by creating a `EC2RemoteRunner` and then `launch` it.
+We can start our training by creating a `EC2RemoteRunner` and then `launch` it.
 This will then start our AWS EC2 DL1 instance and runs our `run_mlm.py` script on it using the `huggingface/optimum-habana:latest` container.

 ```python